 “Lovers of classical music are always searching for that special moment when something miraculous occurs...
 Just such a moment occurred when Kristen Mather de Andrade... set down her instrument and began to sing, in Portuguese, a Brazilian ballad called "Luar do Sertão."
 In this elegiac song, a homesick rustic tells city dwellers that they have never seen a beautiful moon because they have never seen it shining down on a pitch-black night in the countryside.
 The room fell silent when she began singing.
 Time stopped.
 Everyone in the room knew that something extraordinary was happening. ” - Joe Queenan

-Presently, she is on faculty at Manhattanville College teaching clarinet, and saxophone.
-Kristen has enjoyed a career of prime accolades and acclaim within her chosen musical paths, but these days music feels as vital as ever as she explores being a solo artist.
-This fresh outlet of releasing her own recorded music has been transformative, and Kristen is already preparing for her sophomore album.
-This upcoming project will feature duo performances of through-composed music from around the world.
-In summation, one can definitely say her future path has truly been lit by Clarão.
+New York-based artist Kristen Mather de Andrade has immersed herself in a broad array of musical worlds and cultures, from the classical canon to world music, and beyond.
+Devoting time to both the worlds of clarinet and voice, Mather de Andrade has enjoyed a career of prime accolades and acclaim within her chosen musical paths, but these days music feels as vital as ever as she explores being a solo artist.
+This fresh outlet of releasing her own recorded music has been transformative, as Kristen is already releasing her sophomore album As Bright As The Skies Are Blue on the heels of her debut album Clarão (2021).